-Entertainment facilities aboard the cruise ship include a three-deck atrium where musicians will perform regional and classical music, the Star Theatre for lectures from scholars and experts, an onboard cooking school and the Viking Piano Bar, explorer's lounge and Winter Garden for guests to relax, mingle and exchange stories.
+Entertainment facilities aboard the Viking Star include a three-deck atrium where musicians will perform regional and classical music, the Star Theatre for lectures from scholars and experts, an onboard cooking school and the Viking Piano Bar, explorer’s lounge and Winter Garden for guests to relax, mingle and exchange stories.
 The atrium also serves as a meeting place for passengers.

-Other facilities include shops, a salon, a library, cinema rooms, an outdoor aquavit terrace, a main pool fitted with a retractable glass roof, an infinity pool, a spa with Scandinavian features and multiple treatment rooms, and an outdoor gym.
+Other facilities include shops, a salon, a library, cinema rooms, an outdoor aquavit terrace, a main pool fitted with a retractable glass roof, an infinity pool, an outdoor gym, and a spa with Scandinavian features and multiple treatment rooms.

 Viking Star comprises nine decks.
 Deck one feature a spa, a fitness centre, a shop, a lobby bar, an atrium, two private dining spaces and three food stalls.

 Deck two comprises two atriums, two shops, two cinema rooms, a bar, the Star Theatre, the Viking Piano Bar and The Restaurant.

 Decks three to six comprises the staterooms, while deck seven comprises the Owner’s Suite, the Explorer’s Lounge, the Viking Deli, the Winter Garden, the main pool, the infinity pool, a pool bar and the World Cafe.

 Deck eight features an explorer’s lounge and a retractable roof while the outdoor gym is located on deck nine.
 Deck E, located below deck one, features a medical centre.